-Requests of obtaining data from a broken hard drive or NAS are not terribly unique but this example I thought I'd write about as it demonstrates thinking a little outside the box (pun intended...NAS...box...OK I'll stop).
+Requests to obtain data from a broken hard drive or NAS are not terribly unique but this example I thought I'd write about as it demonstrates thinking a little outside the box (pun intended...NAS...box...OK I'll stop).

 Meet the Netgear ReadyNAS Duo V2 or model RND2000v2 – for those that aren’t aware NAS stands for Network Attached Storage – see them as a hard drive, but accessible over your network (rather than being attached or inside your computer).
 The ‘Duo’ refers to it having two drive bays, which can be setup on RAID (a mirror of the drives, so if one drive fails, you have a backup).